PhD'19 (early modern European history) University of Chicago

 Early modern Europe; France; citizenship; history of rights; political thought; religion; secularism; marriage and property; toleration; exile and displacement in Europe and the Atlantic world; cultural history; intellectual history; legal history; history of the book

-The Boundaries of Being French: Religious Liberty, Absolute Sovereignty, and Citizenship in Sixteenth-Century France
+Liberty of Conscience and the Boundaries of the Polity: Toleration, Sovereignty, and Citizenship in Sixteenth-Century France

 Elisa Jones’s dissertation explores the politicized notion of freedom of conscience before and during the French civil wars in the sixteenth century and the resultant struggle between Catholic and Protestant French subjects and the monarchy over religious liberty.
 This fight held implications for defining who was and was not French, for the understanding of religion in relation to the state and to the church, and in marking out the limits of state power in relation to the private and the public.
 She argues that the monarchy’s attempts to force freedom of conscience on French subjects reveals that absolutism was not a result of the civil wars but one of its causal factors.
 The forms of war-time resistance and its organization by French subjects also mirrored and strengthened the role of centralized monarchical institutions in the kingdom.
 The rights in question were initiated from the top-down, and the centralized absolutist state was reinforced and expanded from the bottom-up.
 This sixteenth-century example of individual religious liberty demonstrates to what degree civil rights are constructed and negotiated and in what ways they are circumscribed by their very existence.

 Elisa is developing a second research project that approaches the complex relationship between religion, politics, civil rights, and state authority from the perspective of gender, especially the conflicts over marriage and rape during the French Wars of Religion.